-The images with magnificent light are the ones that gets the 1000s of clicks and 100s of shares on the social media and drive my ego into the stratosphere.
+The photo with magnificent light are the ones that gets the 1000s of clicks and 100s of shares on the social media and drive my ego into the stratosphere.
 And almost every landscape photography book will tell you that the best images are the ones you can get during golden hours.
 Considering this type of advice, I have known many photographers who seldom shoot anything during daylight hours.

 #3 – Surreal post-processing is not always necessary

 We love to see dark, moody, surreal images on social media.
 They are sure to grab your attention.
 We have also talked to many students who want to learn how to create surreal photos using specialized post-processing techniques.
-Although I have seen these surreal images being used in calendars and fine art productions, this is NOT the only avenue to sell your prints.
+Although I have seen these surreal images being used in calendars and fine art productions, this is NOT the only avenue to sell your landscape photography prints.

 #4 – Clients should be able to search for your images using keywords

 Lets face it… no one is going to purchase your landscape photos if they cannot find them.
 This is particularly true if you are in business of photography and if you have a large collection of landscape photos.
 Between Varina and myself, we have several hundred images on our websites; each one of these images is key worded and searchable.
 If you go to my gallery at photos.jaypatelphotography.com you can search using keywords like country, state, terrain features (such as waterfalls, mountains, lakes), seasons, and more.
 This makes it extremely easy for our clients to find images on our websites, especially if they are looking for a specific type of landscape photos.

 #5 – Your camera skills are still important